 Part of what makes the NFL so special is that each team only plays a single game per week.
 That gives each game the feel of a special event.
 It also helps to explain why the NFL is king in the world of sports betting.

-When it comes to the NFL playoffs, things get kicked up several notches.
+When it comes to betting on the NFL playoffs, things get kicked up several notches.
 This is true for coaches, players and the fans.
 It’s a fact of life for sports bettors, too.

 The NFL postseason attracts tons of betting interest, and it rises to astronomical levels by the time the Super Bowl rolls around.
 In short, the interest level gradually ratchets up to a crescendo from the opening kickoff of the first game of the NFL regular season.
 The same goes for the intensity level on the field.